Understanding the Craft.io Data Model

-The Craft.io data model is comprised of the following components:
+The Craft.io data model within a Workspace is comprised of the following components:

-Workspace > Product > Epics > Features > Sub-features
+Workspace > Product > Epic > Feature > Story

-Alongside these components are the time-bound containers of Sprints and Releases, which define specific timelines for development and deployment.
+Alongside these components are the time-bound containers of Sprints and Quarters, which define specific timelines for development and deployment.

 Your Workspace is the hub for all your product management work in Craft.io.
 Typically one Workspace will suffice for up to 20 product managers – it’s where you will plan, collaborate, and finally sync with your product development software.
 Utilize additional Workspaces only when you need to define different team structures or unique terminology and where there is no need for joint Feature prioritization or dependency planning between multiple Workspaces.

-Products are high-level entities that help you to organize your work (e.g. Analytics).
-Later, you can divide your Product into smaller, more manageable Epics, Features, and Sub-Features.
+Products are high-level entities that serve as buckets or folders to help you organize your work (e.g. Analytics).
+Later, you can divide your Product into smaller, more manageable work items (Epics, Features, and Stories).

 Features are the building blocks that sit below Epics.
 They represent a user need or specific set of requirements that you need to build, e.g. Create a new filter button or Enable multi-select of menu items.
 A well-written Feature provides all stakeholders with the necessary requirements and material to refer to during development.
 Once a solution is defined for a Feature in terms of development efforts, you can push the Feature into your preferred integrated dev tool as a user story.

-Sub-features are an optional additional layer can be used by those who want to further break down their Features into smaller tasks and to-dos.
+Stories are an optional additional layer that can be used by those who want to further break down their Features into smaller tasks and to-dos.

-Sprints are lower level, short, time-boxed containers where the focus is on the delivery of smaller Features or Sub-features.
+Sprints are lower-level, short, time-boxed containers where the focus is on the delivery of smaller Features or Stories.
+They typically span 2 weeks.